 - Observe children in addition to your own.
 At times, the problem at the playground isn’t the equipment, but who is using it.
 Children can be injured inadvertently by other children in countless ways, from everything as simple as just running into one another, to playing roughly with each other.
 Children can also injure one another when they use equipment that is meant for one child at a time, such as a slide.

 - Assess the location and boundaries.
 The location of a park and its boundaries are important to consider in assessing the relative safety of the playground.
 Playgrounds should be enclosed with fencing, particularly if the playground is in a high-traffic area and intended for young children.
 Enclosures protect the child by establishing the limits of the playground and keep the child from the dangers of cars, bicycles, and other potential harm while they play.

 - Supervision is key.
 Supervision at playgrounds is needed, but it is not always clear who, if anyone, is supervising the children.
 Typically, supervision would fall under a parent / relative, or a teacher if at school, but you cannot be sure the playground itself has anyone present to supervise the children, or that another parent is properly supervising.
 In addition, some playground equipment requires adult supervision.
 If a child uses the equipment without supervision, injuries can occur.

-In the unfortunate event that you or a loved one suffers an injury, feel free to contact the attorneys at Decof, Decof & Barry, P.C. to discuss your case.
+In the unfortunate event that you or a loved one suffers an injury, feel free to contact the attorneys at Decof, Barry, Mega & Quinn, P.C. to discuss your case.
 They have decades of experience reaching successful results for injured persons and their families in a broad range of personal injury cases, including for injuries that occurred at playgrounds.